 The many apologists of capitalism argue that capitalism is a neutral or valueless system whose sole objective is to enable people to create wealth and provide them with the things they need and want in order to lead better lives while fulfilling their potential as human beings.
 However, capitalism, in particular free-market capitalism, inevitably creates inequalities in wealth.
 Some writers like Friedrich Hayek and Ludwig von Mises have argued that these inequalities are beneficial, by encouraging those who have little to work hard so they too can succeed and thereby reap the bounteous fruits of capitalism.
 But among its many other defects, such as pollution and environmental degradation, capitalism has one grave defect: although it is very good at creating wealth and producing things that people want and need, as a means of getting money and financial help to those who need it most, capitalism is a terrible and extremely inefficient mechanism for doing so.
 This is because of the general belief that there is little or no profit to be made by investing in the poor, such as by educating them, helping them to find jobs, and helping them to better themselves and their lives in general.
 As is clearly evident in today’s wealth-obsessed world, far from channelling money to those who need it most, capitalism channels much of the wealth and income it creates to those who have absolutely no need for it.
 This is an inevitable consequence of giving free rein to human greed, for those with money and power will do everything they can to accumulate as much as possible for themselves, just as gluttonous dogs that have already feasted, by growling and baring their fangs, keep starving dogs away from their food.
 Moreover, it deludes these fortunate – or perhaps it were better to call them rapaciously human, since there are no other animals that are as greedy as human beings – individuals into thinking that they have earned all that money solely from their own ingenuity, efforts, and sacrifices, and therefore they should not have to share it with anyone else, such as by paying taxes to the government of the country they live in.

 If they are not corrected, the inequalities in wealth that are created by capitalism can, and very frequently do, lead to class differences.
 These differences between the rich and the poor are made more and more pronounced by the fact that the children of rich parents grow up observing their parents, while the children of poor parents grow up observing their parents too.
 In both cases, when there is a large difference in their lifestyles – in the kinds of dwellings and neighbourhoods they inhabit, the clothes they wear, the way they speak, the work they do, the expectations they have in life, the people they know, and so on – this means that, in most cases, their children will grow up to resemble their parents, including the kinds of work they do, the kind of lifestyle they live, the people they associate with, and how much money they earn.
-In many societies, there is a complete separation between the lives of the rich and the poor – in the places where they live, where their children go to school (or if they go at all), the places where they work, and the places where they spend their leisure hours.
+In many societies, there is a complete separation between the lives of the rich and the poor – in the places where they live, where their children go to school – if they go at all, the places where they work, and the places where they spend their leisure hours.
 Hence, the naive but widespread belief that all people, regardless of their income level and societal background, have the same opportunities in life is completely wrong, for the models of behaviour one has grown up observing determine the things one will be able to do, the things one will aspire to do, as well as the social and professional situations in which one will feel comfortable.
 It is obvious that a person who has grown up in an English-speaking country is more likely to be able to speak English well than a person who has not grown up hearing people speak English.
-The same holds for all other human abilities, such as the ability to work hard and to be financially successful.
+The same is true of all other human abilities, including the abilities to work hard and be financially successful.

 The belief that huge amounts of wealth concentrated in the hands of a few individuals or a tiny portion of a country’s inhabitants – which is the inevitable result of unregulated laissez-faire capitalism – is beneficial to society is clearly wrong, especially when those individuals use that wealth, rather than in socially or economically productive ways, such as by investing in new companies that need money in order to grow, simply to accumulate even more wealth, as many financial speculators are presently doing with their money.
 By their rapacious behaviour, these greedy individuals have become human dragons that sit on hordes of financial treasure and want to increase their horde as much as possible in order to resemble all the other treasure-hording dragons they know and admire, while they zealously protect it from everyone else, such as by concealing it in the financial equivalent of dragons’ dens from their country’s government.